 For purposes of illustration, let us assume that the model is being applied from the perspective of a manufacturing firm, as it considers the possibility of forming a supplier relationship management with a supplier of logistics services (e.g., transport firm, ware¬houseman, etc.).

 Step 1: Perform Strategic Assessment

 This first stage involves the process by which the manufacturer becomes fully aware of its logistics and supply chain needs and the overall strategies that will guide its opera-lions.
-Essentially, this is what is involved in the conduct of a logistics audit, which is discussed in details in SCM-522 and SCM-523 (supply chain management certification online. that is included in diploma in supply chain management and mba supply chain management programs.
+Essentially, this is what is involved in the conduct of a logistics audit, which is discussed in details in SCM-521 ( This course is a part of: supply chain management certification online and logistics management courses, and they are a part of supply chain management diploma online and online mba supply chain management.
 The audit provides a perspective on the firm’s logistics and supply chain activities, as well as developing a wide range of useful information that will be helpful as the opportunity to form a supply chain relationships are contemplated.
 The types of information that may become available as a result of the audit include the following: